 How does a home equity loan work?

 Home equity loans, or second mortgages, allow homeowners to borrow against the equity in their homes.
-They work similarly to most types of loans — a borrower takes a lump sum of money and repays it in fixed installments over a set period.
+A borrower takes a lump sum of money and repays it in fixed installments over a set period, typically 5-30 years.
 Lenders set the fixed interest rate, loan amount, and repayment terms — and the borrower agrees.

 The loan amount will vary based on how much of your home's equity you own — which is determined by the current market value and the remaining balance of your mortgage.
 Generally, borrowers can access up to 85% of their home's worth.

 For example, if you owned your house outright and it's worth $500,000, you would be eligible for a maximum loan of $425,000.
-However, there might be additional restrictions on how much you can borrow based on a credit check and your debt-to-income ratio (DTI).
+However, there might be additional restrictions on how much you can borrow based on a credit check and your debt-to-income ratio.

 What are the requirements for a home equity loan?